LibraryCarpentry/lc-git/episodes/03-sharing.md

 <!-- > A supplemental episode in this lesson discusses SSH and key pairs in more depth and detail.-->
 <!-- {: .callout}-->

 The first thing we are going to do is check if this has already been done on the computer you’re on.
-Because generally speaking, this setup only needs to happen once and then you can forget about it.

 > ## Keeping your keys secure
 > You shouldn't really forget about your SSH keys, since they keep your account secure.
 It’s good